hashratez/EthoProtocol-Raspberry-Pi-Node/README.md

 ./upgrade-debian.sh -n 'gatewaynode' -u 'cdbd1320bab64184d8022af65fe9da92df21a81d' -w '0XAFF4A8AFB0CE10057DD2534C1CF34D016DF96E11'

 ```
-And swap out the wget and upgrade.sh lines so your command looks like this:
+And swap out the wget and upgrade.sh lines so your command looks like the one below.
+Of course keep YOUR unique node ID and wallet address (those are the long characters/numbers in quotes).

 ```
 mkdir -p /tmp/ethoprotocol && cd /tmp/ethoprotocol